The CFC Guide to Food Aid Resources

 Located on the 7th floor of the Hall Building at Concordia, 1455 de Maisonneuve West.

-The Hive Free Breakfast serves a free vegan meal daily during the academic year.
+The Hive Free Breakfast serves a free vegan breakfast daily during the academic year.

 BYOC – bring your own (reusable) container, in the interest of eco-friendliness and sustainability.